Dementia Friendly Communities Coalition

 - WestMass ElderCare

-- Valentine’s Cookie Sales were held in conjunction with food drives that raised $1,776 and 400 pounds of food for area food pantries; the Amherst Survival Center, Kate’s Kitchen, Holyoke, Neighbors Helping Neighbors, South Hadley, and Open Pantry, Springfield.
+- Valentine’s cookie saleswere held in conjunction with food drives that raised $2,421 and 912 pounds of food for area food pantries: the Amherst Survival Center, Margaret’s Pantry, Holyoke, Neighbors Helping Neighbors, South Hadley, and Open Pantry in Springfield.

-- Contributions, sponsorship, a wine tasting, blueberry muffin, candy, cookie and t-shirt sales, paint social art nights, and a car wash all raised $9,605 for the Alzheimer’s Association Memory Walk.
+- Contributions, a wine tasting, blueberry muffins, candy, cookies, hot dog lunches, and quilt raffle raised $7,633 for the Alzheimer’s Association Memory Walk.

-- Five College Learning in Retirement and Springfield College Learning in Later Life held courses at our campuses throughout the year.
+- The Five College Learning in Retirement and Springfield Learning in Later Life held courses at three of our communities during the year.

-- Twenty eight free talks and performances at our campuses were opened to the public.
+- 31 talks and performances at our communities were open to the public for free.

-- One hundred ninety six pairs of new socks were collected and contributed to the Highland Valley Elder Services and the Holyoke Soldier’s Home.
+- 282 pairs of new socks were collected and contributed to Highland Valley Elder Services and the Holyoke Soldier’s Home.

-- Loomis House hosted a blood drive for the American Red Cross.
+- Twenty units of blood were collected at the Loomis House blood drive for the American Red Cross.

 - Applewood residents stuffed packets and mailings for Amherst Survival Center.